Pula Travel Guide

 Day trip to Venice

-Beaches in Pula and surroundings
+Beaches in Pula and Surroundings

 Pula is city with wonderful beaches, mostly well maintained and easily accessible and located in the area of the resorts and hotels with free entrance and parking.